 But what about business class vs first class?
 You won't find both on every airline flying internationally, but there are some key differences to consider that can put a first class ticket above even the fanciest business class suite.

-Qatar Airways is one of the top airlines in the world, and it provides a great example of an airline that offers both international first and business class lounges for their passengers departing out of the airline’s hub in Doha (DOH).
+Qatar Airways is one of the top airlines in the world, and it provides a great example of an airline that offers international first and international business class lounges for its passengers departing out of the airline's hub in Doha (DOH).

-Qatar’s business class passengers will have access to the Al Mourjan Business Class Lounge.
-The lounge is massive and provides complimentary food and beverages, a business center to get work done, and plenty of comfortable seating to relax before your flight.
+Travelers flying in a Qatar Qsuite (or any Qatar Airways business class seat) will have access to the Al Mourjan Business Class Lounge – the space is massive and provides complimentary food and beverages, a business center to get work done, and plenty of comfortable seating to relax before your flight.
+It's probably one of the best business class lounges in the world.

 But if you are flying Qatar Airways first class, you'll have access to the Qatar Al Safwa Lounge.
 And there's really no better airport lounge in the world.
 It takes business class lounges and puts those amenities on steroids, with better food and a la carte dining, premium beverages, spa treatments, and much more.
 Plus, just look at this space.